CQC We and I Statements

 The care and support costs are deferred and not written off.
 These costs will have to be repaid at a later date by the individual or a third party.
 The Council secures the loan by placing a legal charge on the property with Land Registry and by entering into a legal contract with the resident or their representative, that is a DPA.

-Manchester Council have offered a DPA Scheme for many years, but the Care Act 2014 makes it mandatory for all local authorities to operate the scheme.
+Manchester Council has offered a DPA Scheme for many years, but the Care Act 2014 makes it mandatory for all local authorities to operate the scheme.

 Local authorities must offer them to people who meet the criteria below and who are able to provide adequate security (see Section 11, Obtaining Security).
 They must offer them to people who have local authority-arranged care and support, and also people who arrange and pay for their own care, subject to these criteria.
 The regulations specify that someone is eligible for and so must be offered a deferred payment agreement if they meet all three of the following criteria at the point of applying for a deferred payment agreement.
 Broadly, they are that the: